f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Agent.rst

 Threat Stack automatically walks customers through an Agent install on the Servers page.
 Log into Threat Stack > Click Servers.
 The Servers page displays.

+Select Agent 2.x.
+The + Add New Server dialog displays.
+Proceed to the set of instructions below, specific to your Linux distribution.

 *Challenge 6 – Install the Threat Stack Linux Agent*

+Let’s begin by configuring some environmental variables for a streamlined lab.

 .. code-block::